"Now Listen to Me..."

 A most appropriate recommendation for today is this true romance film of the highest artistic calibre which has been reviewed in Opening Up a Treasure: Brief Encounter.
 Director David Lean's emotionally stirring "encounter" will begin on Thursday, February 14 at 3:30pm PST.

 Launching this film’s outlandish balls to the wall narrative projectile is veteran news anchorman Howard Beale (a volcanic Oscar winning performance from Peter Finch).
 After finding out he’s being fired in two weeks because of poor ratings, Beale calmly announces to millions of viewers that he will commit suicide on the air in one week’s time.
 Due to a technician’s alertness to the bold proclamation (most station employees pay little attention to Beale’s typically boring broadcasts) UBS executives decide to terminate his employment immediately.
-Beale manages to persuade his dear friend, head of the news division (and the film’s singular voice of, albeit normally angry, reason) Max Schumacher (a steadfast William Holden) to allow him one final rehabilitative and respectable on-air appearance.
+Beale manages to persuade his dear friend, head of the news division (and the film’s singular voice of, albeit typically indignant, reason) Max Schumacher (a steadfast William Holden) to allow him one final rehabilitative and respectable on-air appearance.
 Beale’s subsequent farewell address about his profession, along with everything else he can think of, being “bullshit” shocks the network’s staff into instantly pulling the plug on his segment, but Schumacher refuses to do so, allowing the newsman to go out the way he chooses.
 Like so many other plans eagerly made throughout Network’s astonishing social indictment of ethical bankruptcy, the decision to terminate the mentally unbalanced Beale will perform a complete “180”.
 This is because one of the network’s single-minded producers, Diana Christensen (played with unabashed zeal by Faye Dunaway) realises that by keeping Beale on the air, their ratings and audience share could potentially skyrocket.
 After all, viewers, like us, love seeing celebrities become unhinged, break protocol and “tell it like it is.”

 Top Ten Western #8 High Noon, is a simple but tightly constructed narrative, one of the few that unravels almost completely in real time.
 This western shows how to build suspense and character synergistically to create a most genuine and satisfying cinematic experience.
 The showdown will arrive on TCM Monday, February 18 at 5pm PST.

-In case any viewers missed last month’s showing of Seven Brides for Seven Brothers (reviewed here), they’ll have another chance to see this outrageously enjoyable musical on Wednesday, February 20 (late evening) at 12am PST.
+In case any viewers missed last month’s showing of Seven Brides for Seven Brothers (reviewed here), they’ll have another chance to see this outrageously enjoyable musical on Wednesday, February 20 at (late evening) 12am PST.

 Umberto D. is a previous TCM recommendation here.
 Carlo Battisti provides a heart-wrenching portrayal of a Government pensioner in Rome as he desperately struggles to survive his impoverished circumstances.
 Director Vittorio De Sica's humanity will shine on Umberto and his endearing friends Friday, February 22 at 6:30am PST.